All the details you need to watch the quarter-finals in Europe’s elite competition

 Related: European Champions Cup fixtures

 There are broadcasters all over the world showing Champions Cup matches live and in those territories where there isn’t a broadcast deal, EPCR now have an OTT platform to deliver live coverage themselves.
-Details of all that and more are below.

-Here we explain how to find a reliable Champions Cup live stream wherever you are.
+Below are details of how to find a reliable Champions Cup live stream wherever you are.

 How to watch the European Champions Cup from outside your country